Associate Director, Bridging Sectors to Create Health

-Whitney Magendie is a Senior Program Manager at NNPHI.
-As part of the Bridging portfolio she manages national public health projects on the topic of behavioral health, including opioid misuse prevention and tobacco control, with a particular interest in work across sectors to reduce health disparities.
+Whitney Magendie is the Associate Director, Bridging Sectors to Create Health at NNPHI.
+As the associate director of the Bridging portfolio she manages national public health projects on the topic of behavioral health, including opioid misuse prevention and tobacco control, with a particular interest in work across sectors to reduce health disparities.
 Prior to her current role, Mrs. Magendie worked in the field of women’s global reproductive health and volunteered as a Louisiana state-certified HIV outreach testing volunteer.
 She is an advocate for reproductive justice and criminal justice reform, including efforts to end cash bail, and she is particularly passionate about exploring how these causes intersect with and impact public health.
 Mrs. Magendie is committed to using her platform to advocate for health equity and social justice, and throughout her projects she seeks to utilize technologies, tools, and strategies designed to ensure equitable engagement for all stakeholders, not just the loudest voices in the room.

 A native of Louisiana, Mrs. Magendie holds an MPH in International Health from Tulane University’s School of Public Health and Tropical Medicine in New Orleans, Louisiana and a B.A. with a Double Major in Political Science and Romance Languages from the University of North Carolina at Chapel Hill.
 She is a 2019 Fellow of the North Carolina chapter of the New Leaders Council and volunteers as a Hospital Responder for the Durham Crisis Response Center.